 Only 1 out of 8 A/B tests have driven significant change

-However, I wanted to share some harsh reality about our testing experiences.
-I hope sharing this helps encourage you not to give up with testing and get the most out of it.
+However, I wanted to share some harsh realities about our testing experiences.
+I hope sharing this helps encourage you not to give up on testing and get the most out of it.
 Here’s a data point that will most likely surprise you: